 The starting point for unmarried couples is that each party should retain the assets owned in their sole name.
 This can cause difficulties when one party has made a financial input and the other has assisted by other means.
 For example, one party purchases a property in their sole name and is the ‘bread winner’ for the couple, to enable the other party to stay at home and look after the property/children.
 In these circumstances, the non-owning party can claim that they are entitled to a share of the asset if they contributed to the purchase price, or added substantial value to the property.
 This will be very much dependant on the facts of the case though.
 The Court will inevitably make the final determination as to whether the non-owning party is entitled to a share.
 This therefore leaves a great deal of uncertainty for separating cohabitees.

 If children are involved, the non-resident parent will have a duty to provide financial support upon separation irrespective of whether the parties were married.

 It is possible to enter into a Cohabitation Agreement with your partner.
 This to regulate your affairs whilst you are together and even to make arrangements for any separation.
 The Agreements can be entered into amicably but both parties will need the guidance of independent legal advice.

 There are also other ways to enter into legally enforceable agreements on specific matters, for example, how a jointly owned house is shared.
 This can be dealt with when you purchase the property by entering into a Declaration of Trust which can record several things, including but not limited to, how the sale proceeds should be split on the sale of the property.

-If you’re cohabiting and would like some specific advice please contact out leading family lawyers.
-We have Family Solicitors at all of our offices across Cheshire.
-You can arrange an appointment by completing this form, or calling us on 0800 389 7093.
-Alternatively you can visit our Divorce and Family services page here or complete this form for a call back.
+If you’re cohabiting and would like some specific advice please contact our leading family lawyers.
+We have Family Solicitors at all of our offices across the UK.
+You can arrange an appointment by completing this form.
+Alternatively, you can visit our Divorce and Family services page here.